TeamHG-Memex/agnostic/docs/design.rst

 Here is an example file layout for migrations that minimizes dependency management without adding significant cognitive load.
 This is just an example, of course!
-You may find similar systems that work even better for you own team, and Agnostic is cool with that.
+You may find other systems that work even better for you own team, and Agnostic is cool with that.

 Let's assume that you use `semantic versioning <http://semver.org/>`_ or